 Before Disbursement: Students can cancel all or part of their federal loan(s) before the loan money is disbursed by submitting the aid-year appropriate Federal Aid Change Form.

-After Disbursement: Students can cancel all or part of their federal loan(s) by submitting the Return of Loan Funds Form (available in paper format only) to the Office of Financial Aid.
-This form must be completed in person within 14 days of the funds being credited to a student's account.
+After Disbursement: Students can cancel all or part of their federal loan(s) by submitting the Return of Loan Funds Form (available in paper format only) to the Office of Financial Aid within 120 days after disbursement.
+This form must be completed in person.
 If a refund is already paid to the student, the student must credit the amount to be returned back to the Office of the Bursar before coming to the Office of Financial Aid to complete the form.

 If loans have been processed and disbursed successfully, refund checks will be issued to students by the Office of the Bursar after the add/drop period.
 All questions related to refund checks must be directed to the Office of the Bursar.
 Also consider browsing our page of Frequently Asked Questions.

-Important policy regarding the return of Title IV funding: This policy applies to students who complete 60% or less of the enrollment period (i.e., Fall, Spring or Summer session) for which they received Federal Title IV aid.
+This policy applies to students who complete 60% or less of the enrollment period (i.e., Fall, Spring or Summer session) for which they received Federal Title IV aid.
 A student who drops a class but still completes one or more classes does not qualify for the Return of Title IV Funds policy.
-The term “Title IV aid” refers to the following Federal financial aid programs: Unsubsidized Federal Stafford loans, Federal Perkins loans, Federal Grad PLUS loans, and Federal TEACH Grant.
+The term “Title IV aid” refers to the following Federal financial aid programs: Federal Direct Unsubsidized loans, Federal Perkins loans, Federal Grad PLUS loans, and Federal TEACH Grant.

 Until a student has passed the 60% point of an enrollment period, only a portion of the student’s aid has been earned.
 A student who remains enrolled beyond the 60% point is considered to have earned all awarded aid for the enrollment period.
 Earned aid is not related in any way to institutional charges.
 In addition, the College’s refund policy and Return of Title IV Funds procedures are independent of one another.
 A student who withdraws from a course may be required to return unearned aid and still owe the college for the course.
 For more information on the Teachers College withdrawal and institutional charges’ policies, please consult the Teachers College catalog.